 It is also referred to as looking like, “thick” cake batter, instead of the thin cake batter we discussed prior.
 As you can imagine this is not necessarily the time for those intricate swirl pattern or designs.

-This would, however, be a time for placing other additives.
-One of our recipes here at RN to Zen, is using balls of soap (beforehand) we have shaped, and then placing them in a soap recipe.
-This is the time we do this because the heavier objects will not sink to the bottom, they will remain suspended in the soap.
+However, would be a time for placing other additives.
+One of our recipes here at RN to Zen, is using balls of soap we have shaped, and then placing them in a soap recipe.
+The heavier objects will not sink to the bottom, they will remain suspended in the soap.

 We have another recipe where we place shreds of different colored soap in a loaf soap batch.
-This is also the time we would mix that in.
+Similarly, we would mix the shreds in at this time.

 You should still be able to pour at medium trace fairly well.
 You can also place poppy seeds or petals on the top of the soap and they should sit nicely without sinking down.

-Working our-way to thick trace now.
-Thick trace is hard to pour, it's going to be a consistency that holds it's shape very well.
-It's like a pudding consistency, maybe even slightly thicker, and you may have to scoop it into your mold with a spatula.
+Thick trace is hard to pour, it’s going to be a consistency that holds it’s shape very well.
+It’s like a pudding consistency, maybe thicker.
+You just may have to scoop it into your mold with a spatula.

-Thick trace is supportive, so many soapers use this time to developed layers in there design.
-The layers will not be completely smooth and even, this is a time to have some fun manipulating the soap.
+Thick trace is supportive.
+Many soapers use this time to developed layers in there design.
+The layers will not be completely smooth and even.
+This is a time to have some fun manipulating the soap.

-For instance you can texture each layer by dragging a spoon down the length of the mold, then put another layer on top and do it again, and so on.
+For example, you can texture each layer by dragging a spoon down the length of the mold, then put another layer on top and so on.

 This is great consistency to texture the tops of soaps, and soap for frosting.

 What is False Trace?